zencart/documentation/content/user/email/email_introduction.md

 ---
 title: Introduction to Email in Zen Cart
-description: Overview of Email and Basic Troubleshooting Tips
+description: Overview of the email system
 category: email
 weight: 1
 ---